-The Saybrook library supplies access, and access routes, to a large array of information and research materials; identifies, acquires, and manages access to scholarly information related to all areas of study and research at Saybrook University; provides in-person, telephone-based, video-teleconference-based, email, and online reference, instruction, and one-on-one consultation services; provides the processes and runs the systems to acquire access to research articles and books beyond the borders of our collections, through document delivery and interlibrary loan services; provides inclass and online course-integrated instructional sessions upon request, as well as offering regular and recurring "open office hours" video-teleconference sessions to support the development and refinement of research strategies and skills of our students.
+The Saybrook Library supplies access to a large array of information and research materials; identifies, acquires, and manages access to scholarly information related to all areas of study and research at Saybrook University; provides telephone-based, video-teleconference-based, email, and online reference, instruction, and one-on-one consultation services; provides the processes and runs the systems to acquire access to research articles and books beyond the borders of our collections, through interlibrary loan services; provides in-class and online course-integrated instructional sessions upon request, as well as offering regular and recurring "open office hours" video-teleconference sessions to support the development and refinement of research strategies and skills of our students.
+The library also offers a 24/7 live chat service 365 days a year through a consortium of partner librarians throughout the world so that users can receive library assistance at all times.